- Top 10 Movies Like Good Will Hunting [2022 Picks] - March 17, 2022

 - Borgman Explained – All About The History & Plot - August 11, 2020

-John Wick was a breakout hit in 2014 and spawned multiple sequels, including Chapter 4 set for release in May 2021.
+John Wick was a breakout hit in 2014 and spawned multiple sequels, including Chapter 4.
 The film is a neo-noir action film directed by Chad Stahelshi as his directorial debut – and what a debut it was.
 John Wick was met with positive reviews by most critics, claiming its one of Keanu Reeves’ best performances, and one of the best action films of 2014.
 We recommend you see the first film before the others because they tell a chronological story.

 If you haven’t seen this film, the story focuses on John Wick (Keanu Reeves) searching for the men who broke into his home, stole his vintage car, and killed his puppy, which was the last gift his wife gave him before she died.